websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 # Downloading and Uploading Backups

 The DXP Cloud backup service creates backups of an environment's database and the full contents of the `LIFERAY_HOME/data` folder.
-This content is stored as `.tgz` files and can be downloaded via the DXP Cloud console.
+This content is stored as archive files (`.gz` and `.tgz` respectively) and can be downloaded via the DXP Cloud console.

 Users can also download or upload environment backups [using the DXP Cloud Console](#uploading-backups-via-the-console), or through [Backup APIs](#backup-service-apis).